binchensun/fasr-webpage/content/people/index.md

       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
           - Principal Investigators
-          - Team Member
+          - Team Members
           - Collaborators
-          - Postdocs
+          - Postdoctoral Fellows
           - Students
           - Administration
       sort_by: Params.last_name